Granular gases under resetting: Haff's law

 The granular temperature is one of the most important parameters in the description of granular gases.
 This is defined in terms of the mean kinetic energy \cite{book}

-Here, $m$ is the mass of the granular particle, $v$ corresponds to its velocity, $n$ is the number density of particles in the granular gas, and $f\left({\bf v}, t\right)$ is the velocity distribution function, which is assumed for simplicity to be Maxwellian, despite the slight deviations from the Maxwellian form obtained in both theory \cite{gold,vane,huth,bripo,annaphysa,annamsu,annapre} and experiments \cite{Sperl}.
+Here, $m$ is the mass of the granular particle, $v$ corresponds to its velocity, $n$ is the number density of particles in the granular gas, and $f\left({\bf v}, t\right)$ is the velocity distribution function, which is assumed to be Maxwellian for simplicity, despite the slight deviations from the Maxwellian form obtained in both theory \cite{gold,vane,huth,brilpo2000,bripo,annaphysa,annamsu,annapre} and experiments \cite{Sperl}.
 Owing to the dissipative collisions, the granular temperature in the granular gas gradually decreases.
-The evolution of the granular temperature occurs according to the following differential equation \cite{book}:
+The evolution of granular temperature obeys the following differential equation \cite{book}:

-Here the cooling rate is equal to \cite{book}
+Here the cooling rate $\xi(t)$ is equal to \cite{book}

-Here, $\sigma$ is the diameter of the granular particles, and the restitution coefficient $\varepsilon$ quantifies the dissipative losses during the collision of granular particles as follows \cite{book,GranRev}:
+where, $\sigma$ is the diameter of the granular particles, and the restitution coefficient $\varepsilon$ quantifies the dissipative losses during the collision of granular particles as follows \cite{book,GranRev}: